eMetaboHUB/Forum-DiseasesChem/README.md

 -   **The Ensemble_pccompound object:**

 This objects provide a way to fetch the pmids associated to a list of PubChem compounds (CID).
-Tow ressources are linked to this object:
+Two ressources are linked to this object:
 - CID_PMID: is the ressource referencing all the cid - pmids associated using the cito:isDiscussedBy predicate.
 - CID_PMID_enpoint: is the ressources referencing all the additionnal information linked to each cid-pmid associations such as contributors